-FACTBOX - Build a giant wall, cut Education Department.
+Factbox - Build a giant wall, cut Education Department.
 What a President Trump would do

 Trump has pledged to cut and simplify taxes.
 Individuals making less than $25,000 per year and married filers earning less than $50,000 would not pay income tax.

-The current top marginal income tax rate is 39.6 percent and the current top rate for long-term capital gains is 20 percent.

-Deductions for charitable giving and mortgage interest would remain unchanged.
+Charitable giving and mortgage interest deductions would remain unchanged.
 Other deductions would be trimmed in the highest tax brackets.

-He would eliminate the alternative minimum tax, the estate tax, and the carried interest tax break that allows investment fund managers and some hedge fund managers to treat income as capital gains.
+He would eliminate the alternative minimum tax, the estate tax, and the carried interest tax break that allows investment fund managers to treat income as capital gains.

 The corporate tax rate would be cut to 15 percent, down from the current level of 35 percent.